Charles Rennie Mackintosh: Unbuilt designs

 The House for An Art Lover (1901) was built in Bellahouston Park, Glasgow after his death (1989–1996).

 An Artist's Cottage and Studio (1901), known as The Artist's Cottage, was completed at Farr by Inverness in 1992.
 The architect was Robert Hamilton Macintyre acting for Dr and Mrs Peter Tovell.
 Illustrations can be found on the RCAHMS Canmore site.

 The first of the unexecuted Gate Lodge, Auchinbothie (1901) sketches was realised as a mirrored pair of gatehouses to either side of the Achnabechan and The Artist's Cottage drives, also at Farr by Inverness.
-Known as North House and South House, these were completed 1995–7.
+Known as North House and South House, these were completed 1995–1997.

 Mackintosh's architectural output was small, but he did influence European design.
 Popular in Austria and Germany, his work received acclaim when it was shown at the Vienna Secession Exhibition in 1900.
-It was also exhibited in Budapest, Munich, Dresden, Venice and Moscow.
+It was also exhibited in Budapest, Hungary, Munich, Germany, Dresden, Venice, Italy and Moscow, Russia.